EvansWinner/awesome-line-editors/README.md

 tendency to stop when you're flowing and get distracted by editing what you've written.
 The common wisdom is to separate writing (drafting) and editing.
 One solution is to write long-hand.
-This works just until your hand gains strength and speed and you learn that it's easy to quickly scratch something out and then re-write it.
+This works just until your hand gains strength and speed and you learn that it's easy to quickly scratch something out and re-write it.
 And re-write it, over and over.

 So the next step in the saga is to get a typewriter.
-You can waste a lot of time tinkering with typewriters, and they do fit the bill.
-Editing while drafting with a typewriter is indeed a big pain, which does encourage drafting without stopping, and editing later.
+You can waste a lot of time tinkering with typewriters; they're fun and they do fit the bill.
+Editing while drafting with a typewriter is indeed a big hassle, which encourages drafting without stopping, and editing later.
 But it also keeps you rooted to one place.
 It's not something you can take to the local coffee shop unless you want to annoy everyone around you and generally look like a hipster jackass.
-(Of course, if you can stomach that, then more power to you, and if you *are* a hipster jackass, then you just go on and be the best hipster jackass you can be!)
+(Of course, if you can stomach that, then more power to you, and if you *are* a hipster jackass, then you just go on and be the best hipster jackass you can be, you!)

 So, enter the humble line editor.
 You can learn to enter text into ``ed(1)`` in five minutes, but the basic idea is that learning to do any real editing with a line (or character) editor is so